 These are elements to consider when you start exploring the data landscape:

 QUALITY Data quality is obviously an important parameter to decide which sources are usable.
 It is more difficult to determine the data quality when the source is external and not used.
 A good starting point is to gain an understanding of how the data has been gathered.
 You can also request a small sample of the data to assess its quality.
 Data quality is easier to determine when the source has been used.
 A new assessment of the quality might sometimes then still be required.
-This is because data quality is not one dimensional: the quality might be sufficient for one purpose, but insufficient for another.
+This is because the data quality is not one-dimensional: the quality might be sufficient for one purpose, but insufficient for another.

 BIAS Bias is a special case of data quality.
 Here, the data may not represent the target population.
 Models that are based on biased data lead to inaccuracies.